loganpkg/spot/README.md

 ```
 `divert` changes the active diversion.
 When called without arguments, the
 default diversion of 0 is used (which is regularly flushed to `stdout`).
+Diversion -1 is discarded.
+It is often used when defining multiple macros, as
+the remaining newline characters are typically not wanted in the output.

 ```
 undivert or undivert(div_num, filename, ...)